nkofodile-kaitamtech/hitec-can-servo-tool/replit.md

 Preferred communication style: Simple, everyday language.

+## Recent Changes (July 28, 2025)

+- Modified CAN interface selection to start empty and prompt user to select from available interfaces
+- Added placeholder text "Select CAN Interface..." when no interface is chosen
+- Improved channel detection with helpful user guidance and error messages
+- Added validation to prevent connection attempts without proper interface selection
+- Enhanced connection info display with step-by-step getting started guide

 ## System Architecture

 The application follows a modular architecture with clear separation of concerns: